 Professor Griffiths has worked at the University of Kent for more than 20 years and served as the director of DICE between 2013 and 2015.
 He also serves on the Executive Committee of the World Congress of Herpetology and is President of the British Herpetological Society.

-Professor Griffiths will be presented with his award on 20 June at a ceremony at the Zoological Society of London.
+Professor Griffiths was presented with his award on 20 June at a ceremony at the Zoological Society of London.
+The citation for his award was read by Professor Geoff Boxshall FRS, the ZSL’s Secretary.